igorrKurr/redux-replicate/README.md

 ### reducerKeys

-Optional boolean value or array of strings.
+Optional boolean value, array of strings, or object containing boolean values.
 This is helpful (and recommended!) if you're using Redux's `combineReducers` function (or similar) and want to replicate changes to individual keys within the store's state object, rather than the entire state tree.

 If an array, it will replicate only the keys within the array.

+If an object, it will be compared to the `clientState` (see below).
+All keys within the object will be replicated, but only the keys with truthy values will be initialized.
+This is useful if you want the server to be able to specify a custom initial state while also allowing the client to override the server's initial state.

 If `true`, it will replicate all keys.